euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 An alternative approach to accessing the ChEMBL data, is to use the dedicated web services.
-This method, supported with detailed online documentation and examples, should be used by developers, who wish to create simple widgets, web sites, RIAs or mobile applications, that consume chemical and biological data.
+This method, supported with detailed online documentation and examples, can be used by developers, who wish to create simple widgets, web sites, RIAs or mobile applications, that consume chemical and biological data.

 The ChEMBL team uses Python to deliver the SQL dumps and web services to end